Elton Brand: Post-playing career

 On December 6, 2016, Brand was named as the player development consultant of the Philadelphia 76ers.
 On August 28, 2017, he was named general manager of the Delaware 87ers (now Delaware Blue Coats).

 On September 20, 2018, Brand was promoted to general manager position of the Philadelphia 76ers.
 During the 2018-19 season, Brand traded for Jimmy Butler and Tobias Harris.

 After the Sixers lost in the conference semifinals, Brand made a series of offseason moves that many, including star center Joel Embiid, believe have come back to haunt the team.
 Brand re-signed Harris to a 5-year, $180 million contract, re-signed Simmons to a 5-year, $170 million, and signed Al Horford to a four-year, $97 million (with $12 million in bonuses) contract; meanwhile, he allowed Butler and JJ Redick to walk.
-Harris has yet to reach an All-Star game in his career; Simmons missed the 2020 playoffs, crumbled in the 2021 playoffs, and refused to play for the team thereafter; and the Sixers traded Horford after only one season, in which he posted a career low in field goal percentage and his fewest points-per-game in more than a decade.
+Harris is now the highest paid player in NBA history to never be an All Star; Simmons missed the 2020 playoffs, crumbled in the 2021 playoffs, and refused to play for the team thereafter; and the Sixers traded Horford after only one season, in which he posted a career low in field goal percentage and his fewest points-per-game in more than a decade.
 In contrast, Butler led the Miami Heat to the NBA Finals the season after leaving the Sixers, as well as in 2023.

 In late 2020, the 76ers hired Daryl Morey as President of Basketball Operations.
 Although the team simultaneously extended Brand's contract, Brand has ever since "remained mostly behind the scenes."